 Our aim is that children follow an engaging curriculum, where key texts are at the heart of all our learning.
-Following the aims and objectives of the National Curriculum and Development Matters in EYFS the school endeavours to create a life - long love of reading.
+Following the aims and objectives of the National Curriculum, the school endeavours to create a life - long love of reading.
 Our curriculum is structured through high quality texts.
-These text types are carefully selected, across all year groups, from our Nursery to Year 2, so that children are systematically exposed to a variety of genres.
+These text types are carefully selected, across all year groups, so that children are systematically exposed to a variety of genres.
 This is particularly important in closing the vocabulary gap.
 Furthermore, through this, timely opportunities are seized to develop reading comprehension strategies and vocabulary extension.